dedWalker18/livbrary/README.md

     * Vue.js 2 - Modern JavaScript framework for a dynamic and interactive user interface.
     * Bootstrap - Popular CSS framework for responsive design.
     * Jinja2 - Template engine for server-side rendering.
-    * Axios/Fetch - HTTP libraries for seamless communication between frontend and backend.
+    * Axios/Fetch - HTTP libraries for seamless communication between the frontend and the backend.
     * Matplotlib - Python library for data visualization (charts and analytics).
 * Security:
     * HTTPS enforced using self-signed certificates for secure communication.